 Gun safes are no longer fireproof?

 Gun safes of today are not built to Herring’s 1850 standards.
-To reduce production costs, gun safe manufacturers have cut corners.
+To reduce costs and speed production, gun safe manufacturers have cut corners… big corners.

 We all believe these modern safes are fireproof.
 As per U.L.
 Laboratories Standard 72, they are not fireproof at all.
 They are also not technically even safes.
-See Article link RSC and Article link fire rated.
+See Gun Safe Industry Exposed and Gun safe fire rating myths.

 As technology advances you would think that gun safe fire ratings would improve.
 Just the opposite has happened.
 The industry has completely moved away from fireproof gun safe production.
 The U.L.
 RSC classification has nothing to do with fire ratings.
 There is no fire component to the RSC rating.
 A sticker on the door that says “Fire Certified” or “Fire Tested” really means nothing.
 Unless it says “UL-Class 72 350-X”, it is not a certified fireproof safe.
 The fire rating and tests are created and conducted by the manufacturers.
 They basically create a test that they can pass then put a sticker on the door that says certified fire resistant.